5 days visiting the highlights of East Greenland

 - Boat or helicopter transfers Kulusuk / Tasiilaq / Kulusuk

 - 4 nights in Tasiilaq

-- full board from dinner day 1 to breakfast day 5 (incl. a barbecue)
+- breakfast from day 2 to breakfast day 5

-- boat tour to Ikateq & Knud Rasmussen (7-8 hours)
+- boat tour to Ikateq & Knud Rasmussen incl. picnic lunch (7-8 hours)

-- boat tour to Sermilik Fjord & Tiniteqilaaq (7-8 hours)
+- boat tour to Sermilik Fjord & Tiniteqilaaq incl. picnic lunch (7-8 hours)